ERAs - Notes on Chassis Technical History and Specification

 In mid-1948 Reg Parnell fitted a two litre engine, which was at first retained when the car was sold to Peter Bell later in 1948.

-However, for the 1949 season a 1500cc unit was fitted once again.
+However, for the 1949 season a 1500cc engine was fitted once again.

 R12B/C